j7168908jx/j7168908jx.github.io/_posts/2024-04-30-quant-b-game-theory.md

   A 30-sided die is rolled and whoever's number is the closest to the die's number is the "winner" of the game and gains points according to what they guessed.

-  e.g. Player 1 picks number 20 and player 2 picks number 15.The die lands on the number 18 so player 1 wins and gets 20 points.
+  e.g. Player 1 picks number 20 and player 2 picks number 15.
+The die lands on the number 18 so player 1 wins and gets 20 points.

   (Note that you can choose whether or not to go first or second in picking a number (you will know the other player's number if you go second)).